 Australia operates under a tax system of Pay-As-You-Go.
 Meaning that instead of paying one lump sum of tax at the end of the tax year, the employer Withholds the appropriate amount of tax from your wages.
-The payslip provided by your employer usually provides detail of amount of salary paid and amount of tax withheld.
-At the end of financial year (30th of June), you have to submit a tax return to the Australian Taxation Office (ATO).
+The payslip provided by your employer usually provides detail of the amount of salary paid and the amount of tax withheld.
+At the end of the financial year (30th of June), you have to submit a tax return to the Australian Taxation Office (ATO).
 Allowing the ATO to calculate whether you have paid enough taxes on the wages you earned.
 If you have paid less than you should, you get a tax bill.
 If you have paid more taxes than you should, you get a tax refund.

 Not everybody pays the same amount of tax.
 The tax payable differs depending upon whether you are a resident or a non-resident for tax purposes.
 This will be different for permanent residency under immigration law.
 Many working holiday makers and students have been deemed to be a resident for tax purposes.
 There are various criteria for working out if you are resident or not.
 You can use the residency calculator at ATO’s website or talk about your situation with a tax agent.
 Usually, you will be classified as a resident if you have stayed more than six months in Australia in one location and established a living pattern.

 There is a perception amongst working holidaymakers that you can receive all the tax back if you lodge your tax return.
 Although it is true that

 - the total amount of your income

-- total amount of tax withheld by your employer
+- the total amount of tax withheld by your employer

 - Duration of your stay in Australia in a financial year